Kahler-Einstein metrics with edge singularities: Linear analysis

-is to obtain more explicit characterizations of these singular `H\"older-Friedrichs' domains.
-The Green function $G$ provides a first step in this direction. \begin{prop} Let $K$ be the nullspace of $L$ in $L^2(M, dV_g)$ (which coincides with the nullspace in $\calC^{2,\gamma}_s$).
-Then
+is invertible up to a possible finite dimensional nullspace.
+We need to obtain a more explicit characterization of these singular `H\"older-Friedrichs' domains.
+The first step in this direction uses the Green function $G$ exactly as in the $L^2$ theory: \begin{prop} The nullspace $K$ of $L$ in $L^2(M, dV_g)$ coincides with the nullspace of $L$ in $\calC^{2,\gamma}_s$, and we have